erenovic/erenovic.github.io/_posts/2025-10-07-recap-on-lora-without-regret.md

 ## Why Should We Care About LoRA?

-- **Multi-tenant serving**: Load the base model once and hot-swap lightweight adapters to serve domain-specific variants—medical, legal, creative, and more.
+1. **Multi-tenant serving**: Load the base model once and hot-swap lightweight adapters to serve domain-specific variants—medical, legal, creative, and more.
-- **Lower training overhead**: Because gradients and optimizer state only cover the adapters, the hardware and memory requirements drop dramatically compared with full finetuning.
+2. **Lower training overhead**: Because gradients and optimizer state only cover the adapters, the hardware and memory requirements drop dramatically compared with full finetuning.
-- **Operational simplicity**: Adapter checkpoints weigh only a few megabytes, which makes versioning, sharing, and rolling back far easier than dealing with full model shards.
+3. **Operational simplicity**: Adapter checkpoints weigh only a few megabytes, which makes versioning, sharing, and rolling back far easier than dealing with full model shards.
+4. **Training complexity (simplicity)**: Backpropagating through the full model is typically the priciest part of training.
+LoRA saves compute because we only calculate gradients for the tiny `A` and `B` matrices.
+LoRA leads to roughly a 30% reduction in FLOPs per training step when you account for both forward and backward passes.

 ## Can LoRA Match Full Finetuning?